 Here’s a peek inside:

 Players form a circle.
 One player volunteers to serve as the first “teller” and shares a brief statement or story about their day or the emotional climate they are bringing into the space.
-The player positioned opposite in the circle along with the performers on each side (for a total of three) translate this story into a brief moving sculpture that seeks to honor the details and truth of the shared story.
+The player positioned opposite in the circle along with the performers on each side (for a total of three) translate this feeling into a brief moving sculpture that seeks to honor the details and truth of the shared story.
 Once the sculpture finds stillness and completion, the person next to the prior teller shares a new story and the three performing players correspondingly clicks around one spot as well.
 This continues until everyone has had an opportunity to share and has also performed in three re-tellings.

 It’s a little difficult to describe the nuances and feel of the miniature performances in a written medium.
 If you are familiar with the short-form warm-up game of Machines, the logistics are similar (players work together with their bodies to create noises and actions in one connected image) although the mood and intent are markedly different.
 Generally, it’s helpful for the “middle player” to begin and end the sculpture, with the others stepping forward or arranging themselves around this first choice.
 As each choice generally repeats in a loop, the ending often emerges when the action has been sufficiently repeated or perhaps when the routine reaches a climax or is broken.
 Players can elect to take different phrases, energies or ideas from the teller’s narrative, especially if there are clearly conflicting or contrasting dynamics or “characters,” and can use language, sounds or utterances in addition to movement.
 As is the case with the parent form of Playback Theatre, the key is striving to honor and represent each teller and their story in a way that doesn’t critique or belittle.
 That being said, there is often laughter as the group recognizes themselves and their own similar tensions in the vignettes, but the intent is not to cleverly entertain.